jcampbell57/odin-flight-booker/README.md

 * rails g stimulus passenger
 * rails g mailer PassengerMailer

-This project could be improved:
+This project could be improved by:
-* by adding styling
+* adding styling.
+* setting up SendGrid to send emails in production.
+* deploying to a hosting provider.

 I found these resources helpful during this project:
 * https://shaqqour.medium.com/how-to-create-a-model-with-two-foreign-keys-references-from-the-same-table-in-rails-1d0ebc744544